reimagined/hacker-news-resolve/README.md

 }
 ```

-The `readModelExecutors` object and the `executeCommand` function are accessible from each request.
+The reSolve library's `readModelExecutors` object and the `executeCommand` function are accessible from each request.
-They are provided by the reSolve lib.

-Add the `/login` route to add possibility for registered users to be logged in:
+Add the `/login` route to allow registered users to log in:

 ```js
 // ./server/extendExpress.js